joseffie/gulp-joseffie-settings/README.md

 ### Automate component creation with bem-tools-create
 In order not to constantly manually create component files and folders, we can speed up this process.

-The first step is to install the bem-tools-core plugin globally, otherwise we might get an error that the bem command is not recognized.

-` npm i bem-tools-core -g `

-This command is written once for all projects.
-No more need to repeat.

 To create a component, you need to write a command in the console:

 ` bem create component-name `